 In 1773, another treaty was made with both the Cherokees and Creeks by the Engish, where again the natives ceded aother large amount of land to South Carolina - this one located between the Broad and Oconee Rivers that included many square miles of traditional Indian lands.

-Just prior to the U.S. Revolution, several treaties were signed by the Cherokee Chiefs that deeded massive areas of lands that many Cherokees greatly opposed.
+Just prior to the American Revolution, several treaties were signed by the Cherokee chiefs that deeded massive areas of lands that many Cherokees greatly opposed.
 These events opened up even more traditional lands for English settlement and thousands of white settlers arrived that resulted in the wild game leaving, and the absolute destruction of traditional Indian hunting grounds used by many tribes.

 This angered the more traditional war chiefs to such an extent that war was declared by the Cherokees as a means to stop further encroachment on Cherokee lands by colonial settlers.
 As a result of these conditions, there was a division between the Cherokees whom believed that it was necessary to drive the settlers off the lands by war, and those who were more in favor of accepting the treaties they had already signed.